 Treatment depends on how bad your symptoms are.

-For mild symptoms: You may be put on a liquid diet for a short time.
-You may also be prescribed antibiotics.
+- For mild symptoms.
+You may be put on a liquid diet for a short time.
+Antibiotics are usually prescribed.
 If these two steps relieve your symptoms, you may then be prescribed a high-fiber diet.
-If you still have symptoms, your doctor will discuss further treatment options with you.
+If you still have symptoms, your healthcare provider will discuss more treatment choices with you.